gdg-x/hoverboard/README.md

 :first_quarter_moon_with_face: Read the [set up guide](/docs/tutorials/00-set-up.md) or checkout the [full documentation](/docs/).

-### Docker-based development environment

-If you don't want to bother with the dependencies, you can use the docker container for development.

-:book: Read more in [docker docs](/docs/tutorials/05-docker.md).

 ## Updating

 Here is a git workflow for updating your fork (or downloaded copy) to the latest version: